-Many children who develop stuttering may recover without formal treatment, however it is not possible to predict which children will recover and which children will require treatment.
-If your child is stuttering it is advisable to seek the advice of a speech pathologist.
+Many children who develop stuttering may recover without formal treatment.
+It is not possible to predict which children will recover and which children will require treatment.
+If your child is stuttering it is advisable to seek the advice of a Speech Pathologist.

-- When the child has been stuttering for more than 6 months
+- When your child has been stuttering for more than 6 months

 - When there is a family history of stuttering

-- When the child is negatively impacted by their stuttering, e.g. Frustrated, anxious or avoiding communication
+- When your child is negatively impacted by their stuttering, e.g. Frustrated, anxious or avoiding communication

 We specialise in stuttering treatment for pre-school children using The Lidcombe Program of Early Stuttering Intervention.